Do not judge so that you will not be judged. Matthew 7:1

 26 The Lord said, “If I find in Sodom 50 righteous people within the city, then I will spare the whole place for their sake.”

 27 Abraham answered, “See now, I have taken it upon myself to speak to the Lord, although I am dust and ashes.
-28 What if there are five less than the 50 righteous people?
+28 What if there are five fewer than the 50 righteous people?
 Will you destroy the whole city for lack of five?”

 He said, “I will not destroy it if I find 45 there.”